lisqzqng/GaitAnalysisVLM/README.md

 Enhancing Gait Video Analysis in Neurodegenerative Diseases by Knowledge Augmentation in Vision Language Model
 ## Learned Numerical Text Embedding Space
 **We visualize the numerical text embeddings projected by MLPs learned through cross-modal training.** We leverage Uniform Manifold Approximation and Projection (UMAP) to reduce the embedding dimension from 64 to 3.
-Clink the links for interactive graphs.
+<br>Clink the links for interactive graphs.

 * <a href="https://anonymous.4open.science/w/GaitAnalysisVLM-CC83/updrs.html" target="_blank">MDS-UPDRS Gait Scoring</a>
 ![](updrs.png)